-Since 1995, Federal grant assurances have required that, in order to continue receiving Federal funding, airports implement a pavement maintenance-management program for any pavement constructed or repaired using Federal money.
+Since 1995, Federal grant assurances have required that to continue receiving Federal funding, airports implement a pavement maintenance-management program for any pavement constructed or repaired using Federal money.
 To help individual airports meet this grant assurance and improve the statewide airport system, the Minnesota Department of Transportation (Mn/DOT) Office of Aeronautics contracted with Applied Research Associates, Inc. (ARA) to provide pavement evaluation and management inspections at local airports.
-This report contains the results of the 2011 pavement inspections at Ely Municipal Airport (ELO).
+This report contains the results of the 2016 pavement inspections at Perham Municipal Airport (16D).